-Providing the information described in Table A, with intent to comply with, further or support an unsanctioned foreign boycott, is an activity prohibited by Section 760.2(d) of the Regulations, and not excepted.
-We therefore charge you with three violations of Section 760.2(d).
+Providing the information described above, with intent to comply with, further or support an unsanctioned foreign boycott, is an activity prohibited by Section 760.2(d) of the Regulations, and not excepted.
+Therefore, we charge you with one violation of Section 760.2(d).